danieleavitabile/useful-software/README.md

 # A list of software used in our group at VU Amsterdam

 This is a list put together to help new group members to pick and install new software.
-It sparked from discussions with Mac users, but it may be more general than that.
+It sparked from discussions with Mac users, but it may be useful for other platforms too.

 ## General-purpose editors
 | Name      | Free          | Multi Platform  | Notes |